Skip to content ↓

 Welcome to Year 4

-PE is on Wednesday (Swimming) and Friday (Fitness).
+PE is on Monday (Athletics) and Friday (Football).
 Children will need to wear their full PE kit to school.
-This consists of: House T-shirt, Dark shorts and/or jogging bottoms, trainers and school jumper.
+This consists of: House T-shirt, dark shorts and/or jogging bottoms, trainers and school jumper.

 Homework will be set on a Monday and completed by Friday.
 Homework tasks should be completed neatly (using a pencil) in orange Homework books.
 This will consist of a main task linked to English, Maths or Foundation subjects, as well as a spelling activity related to our weekly rule.